Koromix/rygel/web/koromix.dev/pages/tytools.md

 apt install tytools
 ```

+For other distributions, you can [build the code from source](#hacking-tytools) as documented below.

 # Using tycmd

 You can manage multiple devices connected simultaneously, tycmd (and the other TyTools) uniquely